jxpeng98/Typst-CV-Resume/example.typ

 #import "typstcv.typ": *
-// TODO: add the bibliography block
+#import "bibstyle.typ": *
+// TODO: add more bibstyle and try to use yaml and xml to replace json

 #main(
 name: [#lorem(2)], //name:"" or name:[]